-A student has the right to restrict the release of their directory information (see link to Confidentiality Request Form below).
+A student has the right to restrict the release of their directory information.
 If this restriction is in place, the university is prohibited from releasing this information to anyone including the student.
 Anyone inquiring about a student with this restriction on their record will be told that there is no record of that student.
-A student can also lift this restriction at any time (see link to Request to End Confidentiality Status form below).
+A student can also lift this restriction at any time.
+To request or end confidentiality status please contact the Office of the Registrar by email at records@rio.edu.
 NOTE: Confidentiality status does not restrict the access of school officials.